MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-fiddler-ws-fed.md

 Response:

 - The Response is a prompt for credentials.
-This indicates that we are using forms authnetication
+This indicates that we are using forms authentication
 - By clicking on the WebView of the Response you can see the credentials prompt.

 ![Screenshot of the web view of the response showing the credentials prompt.](media/ad-fs-tshoot-fiddler-ws-fed/fiddler6.png)